This article lays out the best hiking rain jackets for men in 2020, that are currently available on the market today.

 Best Uses: Hiking, backpacking, general use

 The Foray is another popular and very functional rain jacket from Outdoor Research.
-While not quite as lightweight as the Helium II above, it’s an excellent all-around rain jacket for men.
+While not quite as lightweight as the Helium II, it’s an excellent all-around rain jacket for men.

-Last, but definitely not least, this entry from Outdoor Research on the men’s rain jacket front, is the second one on here from Mountain Research.
-It’s a best seller and for a good reason.
+This offering from Outdoor Research on the men’s rain jacket front, is a best seller and for a good reason.

 It has a fully adjustable hood and a storm flap to help keep the elements out when you need to baton down the hatches in tough conditions.